annybs/Piston-LP/README.md

 `piston.scd` is a simple SuperCollider startup file to configure audio routing and load project samples.

 `piston.tidal` is the full Piston composition for Tidal Cycles.
-(Current version compatible with Tidal 0.8)

 `samples.csv` contains sample attributions.
 All samples are available in `samples/` directory.

 ## License

-Album recording is copyright &copy; Aneurin "Anny" Barker Snook 2015.
+Album recording is copyright of Aneurin "Anny" Barker Snook 2015.

 Source code is [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) and samples are all royalty free.
 Remix to your heart's content!